-Many vehicles are used for a variety of tasks beyond the original intended use of the vehicle; therefore, it is impossible to anticipate and warn against every possible combination of circumstances that may occur.
+Many vehicles are used for a variety of tasks beyond the original intended use of the vehicle; therefore it is impossible to anticipate and warn against every possible combination of circumstances that may occur.
 No warnings can take the place of good common sense and prudent driving practices.

 Good common sense and prudent driving practices do more to prevent accidents and injury than all of the warnings and instructions combined.
-The manufacturer strongly suggests that all users and maintenance personnel read this entire manual paying particular attention to the CAUTIONS and WARNINGS contained therein.
+The manufacturer strongly suggests that the owner-operator read this entire manual paying particular attention to the CAUTIONS and WARNINGS contained therein.
+It is further recommended that employees and other operators be encouraged to do the same.

-If you have any questions regarding this vehicle, contact your closest representative or write to the address on the back cover of this publication, Attention: Product Service Department.
+If you have any questions, contact your closest representative or write to the address on the back cover of this publication, Attention: Product Service Department.